Post

 Zip

-• Copy the SDL2 TTF include and lib directory to the existing ThirdParty/SDL2 folder
+• Copy the SDL3_TTF include and lib directory to the existing ThirdParty/SDL3 folder.

-• This will add the True Type Font files to SDL2
+• This will add the SDL3 TTF files to SDL3.
+The files will share the same locations.

 Zip Zip